AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/attributes.md

 slug: ../dev-guide/high-level/attributes
 ---

-When using high-level API, data classes have to be marked with certain attributes in order to map the data to DynamoDB tables.
+When using high-level API, data classes have to be marked with certain attributes to map the data to DynamoDB tables.

 ## DynamoDBTable